TomSssM/MyCodewars/code-editors/bash-profile-settings.md

 fi
 ```

-also here are some useful commands:
+Also here are some useful commands:

 ```bash
 # clean local branches in GIT